REtipster provides real estate guidance — not legal advice.

 Once this new agreement is signed by you and the new buyer, you send both the purchase agreement between you and the new buyer AND the original purchase agreement between you and the original seller to the title company, so they can process the closing.

-If you're working with a good title company (one that understanding how this type of transaction works), they will schedule both closings to occur back-to-back, on the same day — and this is where we get the name “double closing”.
+If you're working with a good title company (one that understands how this type of transaction works), they will schedule both closings to occur back-to-back, on the same day — and this is where we get the name “double closing”.

 To be abundantly clear, you have two different purchase agreements in place: